 Balram’s personal hero from his hometown of Laxmangahr.
 Balram admires Vijay for his ambition and entrepreneurial spirit: in particular, for his ability to swiftly and completely reinvent his identity in order to rise up in… read analysis of Vijay

 The Great Socialist has dominated the political scene in the Darkness for as long as Balram can remember.
 While the Great Socialist presents himself as a populist leader serving the poor, he and his corrupt… read analysis of Great Socialist

 The driver of another wealthy businessman who lives in Ashok’s apartment complex.
-He has Vitiligo, a common, disfiguring skin disease that primarily afflicts India’s poor.
-Vitiligo-Lips takes a liking to Balram and attempts to help… read analysis of Vitiligo-Lips
+He has Vitiligo, a skin disease that results in the loss of skin pigmentation.
+Vitiligo-Lips takes a liking to Balram and attempts to… read analysis of Vitiligo-Lips